-Unfortunately, there can be NO CHANGE/MOVEMENT to sport rolls once students have chosen their term's sport due to commitments with venues, facilities and services, transport arrangements and staff allocation.
+Unfortunately, there can be NO CHANGE/MOVEMENT once students have chosen their term's sport due to commitments with venues, facilities and services, transport arrangements and staff allocation.

-The appropriate amount of money required will be sent as an invoice in installments as weekly payments are no longer accepted.
+The appropriate amount of money required will be sent as an invoice.

-Students with an injury preventing them from attending their regular sport are to report to Ms. Craven on Thursday morning BEFORE ROLL CALL.
+Students with an injury preventing them from attending their regular sport are to report to the sports organiser on Thursday morning BEFORE ROLL CALL.
 Their names will be recorded to attend the non-sport group.
 This provides an opportunity for students to conduct individual research or complete homework.

-Please note that permission will now be given electronically through School Bytes and payment must be made in full.
+Please note that permission will now be given electronically through School Bytes and payment must be made in instalments.

-Note: Recreational sport is chosen on a term-by-term basis.
-Winter Grade sport runs from term 1, week 7 through to Term 3 week 6.
-Summer Grade from Term 3, week 7 through to term 1 2025 week 7.
+Note: Recreational sport is chosen on a seasonal basis.
+Winter Grade sport runs from Term 1, Week 7 through to Term 3, Week 6.
+Summer Grade from Term 3, Week 7 through to Term 1, Week 7 2025.

-Grade Sport A selection of sports: Beach volleyball, basketball, soccer, netball, touch, Oztag, water polo etc 20 Week competition against other schools in Port Hacking zone.
+Grade Sport A selection of sports: Beach Volleyball, Basketball, Soccer, Netball, Touch, Oztag, Water Polo, etc. 20 Week competition against other schools in the Port Hacking Zone.